 How you communicate with your doctor impacts your health.
 It can even make a difference between life and death.
 But it can be hard.
 Your doctor may use medical terms you can’t understand.
 And with time-squeezed appointments, doctors often rush and/or interrupt patients.
-On top of all this, when you’re dealing with a serious health condition, you feel stressed and overwhelmed.
+Moreover, when you’re dealing with a serious health condition, you feel stressed and overwhelmed.
 And you may suffer from what I call “Charlie Brown syndrome”, when all you hear the doctor say is “whaa, whaa, whaa”.
 Use our 10 tips to communicate better with doctors to help you get the best care and outcome possible.

 Patients and doctors can struggle to communicate effectively.